Quantum modeling of radical pair magnetic sensor based on electric dipole moment: Numerical Results and Discussion

 A Variable-Step,Variable-Order method was used for the numerical solution of the Lindblad master equation Eq.\ref{lin} to study the time evolution of the radical pair system under dissipative effect.
 Noting that the physiological temperature plays a key role in the dynamics of open quantum systems by changing the rate of dissipative processes, this effect is implicit in the $\Gamma $ parameter of the master equation \cite{soltanmanesh2019clausius}.
 In the following, the dissipation role in the time evolution of the x-component of the electric dipole moment for various magnetic field inclination angles was investigated.
 As can be seen in Figure \ref{Time evolution dissipation}, the system’s behavior in the presence of environmental dissipation demonstrates angular dependence on the external magnetic field.
 Based on this Figure, in early times, $P_x$ increase that indicate a strong coherent behavior and then exponentially decay which related to decoherence phase induced through environmental interactions at $\theta=\pi$.
 When the inclination angle decreases—for instance, at $\theta=\pi/2 $ damped oscillations are exhibited, reflecting the dissipative effect, and at smaller angles, such as $\theta=\pi/3$ and $\theta=\pi/2$, irregular oscillations are seen, describing the system transitions into a less coherent state.

 It is anticipated that the dissipative effect induced by thermal noise causes a decrease in the quantum behavior of biological systems over time, but according to Figure \ref{steady-state}, it can be seen that when the radical pair system is subjected to dissipative effects and the system meets a stable state (steady-state regime), the changes in the electric dipole moment ($P_x$) are still angle-dependent.
 The data clearly shows that, despite the decoherence effect, the quantum mechanism still works in the radical pair system.
-It is interesting to note that our achievement in the magnetoreception field can challenge the common criticism of quantum biology, namely the loss of quantum properties of biological structures arising from high physiological temperatures.
+It is intersting to note that the present model suggests a possible route by which electric dipoles could respond to magnetic fields even in the presence of strong dissipation effects.
+Although, further studies using realistic biomolecular structures are required.